 Southwest's loyalty program is a little different from the rest.
 In many ways, that's a good thing.
 For instance, you can redeem points for any flight with seats available, you can easily cancel or change your booking with class-leading flexibility, and every passenger can check two bags for free.

 However, unlike some of the other major U.S. airlines, Southwest assigns a fixed value to Rapid Rewards points.
-This means that the award price is directly tied to the revenue price, typically charging between 76–78 points per dollar of base fare.
+This means that the award price is directly tied to the revenue price.
+After a recent Southwest devaluation, Southwest now charges between 81-83 points per dollar of base fare.

-After factoring in taxes and fees, you're currently left with a per-point value of 1.3–1.5¢.
+After factoring in taxes and fees, you're generally left with a per-point value of 1.3-1.5¢ — depending on the taxes and fees on the flight.
 The advantage of this is that you'll never be left wondering if you're getting a good deal.
-The disadvantage is this precludes you from the ability to buy and redeem points for outsized value as you can with AA miles or Alaska miles.
+The disadvantage is this precludes you from the ability to buy and redeem points for outsized value as you can with AAdvantage miles or Alaska Mileage Plan miles.